DarkGhostHunter/Laraguard/README.md

 Route::view('2fa-required', 'laraguard::notice')->name('2fa.notice');
 ```

-Alternatively, you can use a custom controller action to also include a URL to route the user to enable Two Factor Authentication.
+Alternatively, you can use a custom controller action to also include a link to where he can enable Two Factor Authentication.

 ```php
 public function notice()